Morse-Bott cohomology from homological perturbation theory: Introduction

-In the Morse case, the cochain complex is constructed by counting points in the zero-dimensional moduli spaces (morphism space).
-However in the general Morse-Bott case, higher dimensional moduli spaces should contribute non-trivially to the construction.
-Given a general flow category, there are several methods one can apply to get a chain or cochain complex for a Morse-Bott functional, we review some of them briefly in \S \ref{perb}. \begin{enumerate} \item Austin-Braam's model \cite{austin1995morse}.
-The cochain complex is generated by differential forms of the critical manifolds, and the differential is defined by pullback and pushforward of differential forms through the moduli spaces of gradient flow lines. \item Fukaya's model \cite{fukaya1996floer}.
-The chain complex is generated by certain singular chain complex of the critical manifolds, and the differential is defined by pushforward and pullback of singular chains through the moduli spaces of gradient flow lines. \item Cascade \cite{bourgeois2002morse}.
-The cochain complex is generated by Morse cochain complexes of critical manifolds after we assign appropriate Morse functions to each critical manifold.
-The differential is defined by counting ``cascades". \end{enumerate} All of the methods above have to make some assumptions on the compactified moduli spaces of Floer trajectories.
-In Morse-Bott setting, Floer trajectories can broken into pieces with ends matched.
-Hence the boundary of a compactified moduli spaces of Floer trajectories are fiber products over critical manifolds.
-The minimal transversality requirement is that fiber products are cut out transversality.
-Such requirement is natural in any reasonable virtual technique.
-In this paper, we work in the context of flow category, under such fiber product transversality assumption.
+In the Morse case, the cochain complex is constructed by counting points in the zero-dimensional moduli spaces (the morphism space).
+However in a general Morse-Bott case, higher dimensional moduli spaces should contribute non-trivially to the construction.
+Given a general abstract Morse-Bott flow category, there are several methods to get a chain or cochain complex, namely \begin{enumerate} \item Austin-Braam's model \cite{austin1995morse}.
+The cochain complex is generated by differential forms of the critical manifolds, and the differential is defined by pullback and pushforward of differential forms through the compactified moduli spaces. \item Fukaya's model \cite{fukaya1996floer}.
+The chain complex is generated by certain subcomplex of the singular chain complex of the critical manifolds, and the differential is defined by pushforward and pullback of singular chains through the compactified moduli spaces. \item Cascades model by Bourgeois \cite{bourgeois2002morse} and Frauenfelder \cite{frauenfelder2004arnold}.
+The cochain complex is generated by Morse cochain complexes of critical manifolds after we assign suitable Morse functions to each critical manifold.
+The differential is defined by counting ``cascades".\footnote{Strictly speaking, the original cascades model \cite{bourgeois2002morse,frauenfelder2004arnold} was phrased using homological conventions, the above mentioned cochain complex is the linear dual of the homological cascades model.} \end{enumerate} All of the methods above have to make some assumptions on the compactified moduli spaces of Morse/Floer trajectories.
+In the Morse-Bott setting, Morse/Floer trajectories can break into pieces with ends matched.
+Hence the boundary of a compactified moduli spaces consists of fiber products over critical manifolds.
+The minimal transversality requirement is that these fiber products are cut out transversely.
+Such a requirement is natural using any reasonable virtual technique.
+In this paper, we work in the context of flow categories, under such fiber products transversality assumptions.